 It does cost money to take the LSAT, and you’ll need to be prepared to cover a variety of fees.
 The truth of the matter is that it can be relatively expensive, though it’s a necessary cost if you want to go to law school.

-There are several fees that make up the total LSAT cost, beyond the initial $200 registration fee to write the test.
+There are several fees that make up the total LSAT cost, beyond the initial $200 registration fee to take the test.
 You will pay LSAT fees to take the test and get a score report, plus some other expenses to apply to the best law schools.
 On top of those, any extenuating circumstances can incur additional costs.

 That’s without including an LSAT prep course or LSAT prep books.